 Butali House BlogFor all your writing advice, tips & book reviews

 This week on Butali Reads we had a chat with Edwina Mazunda.
 A driven, passionate and people loving 28-year-old lady whose goal in life, besides being the best in everything she chooses to do, is to have strangers say “I wish I’d met her,” when she dies.
-What is the...read more
+What...read more

 This week on Butali House Asks, we had a chat with Lwanga Chisensela Bwalya who worked for Royal Livingstone before venturing out on an entrepreneurial journey.
 He founded LCB Moguls,a company whose goal is to make real estate investment accessible to people from all...read more